 Top 10 Benefits Of Intermittent Fasting For Two Weeks

 - Sugar cravings are still down to zero: This is hands down the most amazing effect of intermittent fasting for me.
 Still shouting this from the rooftops!

 - Naturally veering toward low-carb: This is neither good nor bad because I don’t think a low-carb diet is better than any other.
 But it’s nice to feel pulled to eat a certain way.
 I’m naturally cravings fruit, veggies, and unprocessed foods.
 I have no issue with this.

 - Fasting becomes the new normal: It’s fast become a part of life.
 I don’t think about it too much.
 In fact, as I write this, I’m nearly 21 hours into my fast for the day and it’s… whatever!

 - I have more energy: I felt a little tired during week 1, but week 2 has proven to be the total opposite.
 I’m MORE energetic than before.

 - Reduced need for caffeine: Initially I was all about the coffee and would sneak in a sugar-free energy drink or two (I love those things), but I find myself far more sensitive to caffeine, requiring less and less of it.
 This was formerly yet another addiction I wanted to break.
 But one thing at a time.
-That was going to be saved for later.
 Bonus points for killing multiple birds with one stone!

 - Husband sees it is working well for me: When I first started, a major downside was my husband’s lack of support.
 He is starting to come around now!
 My fasting window usually just has me skipping breakfast, so we still get to eat together for lunch and dinner.
 It’s not THAT disruptive or weird to him anymore.